 Let’s talk about a tourist destination of excellence.
 Mt Etna, a true volcano of things to do, so much so that flocks of tourists come here every year from every corner of the world.
-Indeed, together with the volcanological aspect you can also benefit from activities such as: trekking along the paths and craters of mt Etna, horse trekking, excursions with experts in the sector who take you right inside the famous grottoes…
+Indeed, together with the volcanological aspect, you can also benefit from activities such as: trekking along the paths and craters of mt Etna, horse trekking, excursions with experts in the sector who take you right inside the famous grottoes…

 Enthusiastic tours by Mountain bike that goes along fascinating paths of the mt Etna landscape.
 The wine tours to the ancient wine cellars on mt Etna where you can discover the flavors of this land, and many more activities that can be taken on mt Etna.
-Therefore, let’s discover more before organising our trip to Sicily and Mount Etna.
+Therefore, let’s discover more before organizing our trip to Sicily and Mount Etna.

 Impressive and majestic, through bright colors of nature which surrounds it, through the whiteness of the snow and the blackness of the ash, Mt Etna is not only a simple volcano for the Sicilians or any old mountain, even though for most people Etna is “merely” the highest most active volcano in Europe, with its 3224 meters in height.
-For the Sicilians mt Etna is the mountain of excellence, for them Etna is “the mountain”.
-It is a symbol of a nature that talks to them, by throwing out its smoke and lava, then disappearing for days through the fog and then reappearing, with all its magnificence, after an absence.
+For the Sicilians mt Etna is the mountain of excellence, for them, Etna is “A Muntagna”.
+It is a symbol of nature that talks to them, by throwing out its smoke and lava, then disappearing for days through the fog and then reappearing, with all its magnificence, after an absence.
 Mount Etna is a majestic figure which dominates and watches over everything which surrounds it.

-Legends and myths
+Legends and myths:

 From the time of the ancient Greeks the importance of Etna was admired, its name derives from the ancient goddess, daughter of the medieval god Uranus and Gea.
 Prior to the gods of Olympus, according to many ancient legends, the peak of this pinnacle saved Deucalion and Pyrrha from worldwide floods sent by Zeus to destroy humanity.
 The Roman poet Claudian, instead, tells how the interior of the volcano hides the remains of the giants defeated by the gods.
 The Christian story, however, tells how only Saint Agatha was able to satisfy the rage of the “mountain”.
 The popular tradition tells how many episodes of disastrous eruptions and catastrophes were suddenly stopped thanks to the interception of the saint.

-A place that attracts
+A place that attracts:

 To give an answer to the grandeur of the volcanic events of Etna, though, you cannot just believe in popular legends.
 It is impossible to reconstruct in a few lines all the studies and geological history of Etna.
-Although, it is possible to say that, one of the motives for which this volcano attracts scholars and visitors from all parts of the world is the ease from which you can reach the summit craters and the eruptive vents, still active, where many researchers carry out their analysis and surveys.
+Although, it is possible to say that, one of the motives for which this volcano attracts scholars and visitors from all parts of the world is the easier from which you can reach the summit craters and the eruptive vents, still active, where many researchers carry out their analysis and surveys.

-The craters of mt Etna
+The craters of mt Etna:

 The eruptions occur on the summit as well as on its slopes.
 There are four craters on the summit of Etna, all appearing in the last century.
 The North-east crater (1911), the Voragine crater (1945), the Bocca Nuova crater (1968), the South-east crater (1971).
 The craters on the slopes number three hundred and are the most dangerous, as they are closer to the towns situated on the slopes of the volcano.
-Around these craters, the accumulation of lava and ash give life to the so-called “temporary cones” which following the eruptions are overgrown with vegetation and become part of the landscape.
+Around these craters, the accumulation of lava and ash gives life to the so-called “temporary cones” which following the eruptions are overgrown with vegetation and become part of the landscape.
 It is the ideal terrain for viticulture.

-The mt Etna wines
+The mt Etna wines: